Skip to content

 1. Scope of Services Clauses

 The scope of services clause forms the foundation of your agreement.
-This clause should clearly outline exactly what services you will receive and, if applicable, what you won’t.
+This clause should clearly outline exactly what services you will receive and, if applicable, what you will not.
 Look for specific deliverables, timelines, and performance standards.
-For example, if you’re hiring an IT service provider, the agreement should detail:
+For example, if you are hiring an IT service provider, the agreement should detail:

-- response times (such as SLAs) for different types of issues, as you do not want to be waiting days/ weeks for a response to an issue disrupting the services you are paying for;
+• response times for different types of issues, as you do not want to be waiting days/ weeks for a response to an issue disrupting the services you are paying for;

 Watch out for vague or ambiguous language that could lead to misunderstandings.
 If the scope seems unclear, ask for specific examples and measurements.
-Remember, you can’t hold a service provider accountable for services they haven’t explicitly agreed to provide in the contract.
+Remember, you cannot hold a service provider accountable for services they have not explicitly agreed to provide in the contract.

 Additionally, you should look for any service warranties or guarantees, such as a promise that the service provider will comply with all laws and follow best industry practices.
 If the service provider fails to do these things, these clauses may give you the right to terminate the contract and/or bring a claim against the service provider.